4–3 defense: Defensive line

-Some teams, like the Seattle Seahawks, Denver Broncos, Cincinnati Bengals and Las Vegas Raiders, use an alternative sort of the 4–3 defense.
-They like to use a big, strong, 280-plus-pound strong-side defensive end to stop the run on their base formation, and on passing downs they kick inside at defensive tackle to insert a pass rush specialist.
-But players like Von Miller, an elite and undersized defensive end, play strong-side linebacker on first and second downs and use their pass-rushing ability on passing downs by lining up at stand-up defensive end to bring pressure on the quarterback.
+Some teams, like the Seattle Seahawks, Denver Broncos, Cincinnati Bengals, and Las Vegas Raiders, use an alternative of the 4–3 defense, a big, strong, 280-plus-pound strong side defensive end to stop the run on their base formation, and on passing downs they kick inside at defensive tackle to insert a pass rush specialist.
+But players like Von Miller, an elite and undersized defensive end, play strong side linebacker on first and second downs and use their pass rushing ability on passing downs by lining up at stand up defensive end to bring pressure on the quarterback.